prachi-s/DevOpsProject/README.md

 terraform apply
 ```

-2. To run deploy.yaml, clone this github repo and set the following github secrets according to your Workflow Identity Federation configurations.
+2. A workflow has been created deploy.yaml to authenticate to Google Cloud, build and push a docker image, and update this image in the cloud run service via terraform plan and apply.
+To run deploy.yaml, clone this github repo and set the following github secrets according to your Workflow Identity Federation configurations.
 This workflow can be triggered manually.

 | Secret Name                 | Purpose                                        |
 | --------------------------- | ---------------------------------------------- |